Indian Arrows: 2011–12 season

-The summer of 2011 would be a busy one for the club.
-The club changed their name to Pailan Arrows on 15 June 2011 after the All India Football Federation reached an agreement with Pailan Group to sponsor the team.
-With the deal Pailan Arrows was also relocated to Kolkata and the Salt Lake Stadium.
-Then on 13 August 2012 head coach Desmond Bulpin was sacked by the club due to his "style of football" while former India national football team coach Sukhwinder Singh was signed to take over the club.
-The club also lost many of the stars of the previous season like Lalrindika Ralte, Jeje Lalpekhlua (top scorer for Pailan and among Indians in 2010–11), Manandeep Singh and Gurpreet Singh Sandhu.
-The club again participated in the Federation Cup in 2011 where Pailan won two matches but lost one which meant that they would finish 2nd behind Salgaocar and thus meant Pailan were knocked out in the group stage again.
-Pailan Arrows then began the 2011–12 I-League campaign against Mohun Bagan at the Salt Lake Stadium on 23 October 2012 in which they lost 1–3 after Lalrozama Fanai gave them the early lead.
-On 7 February 2012 Sukhwinder Singh resigned as coach of Pailan Arrows due to personal reasons, at this point also Pailan had not won a single match in I-League and had only managed eight draws in 17 matches.
-Assistant coach Sujit Chakravarty took over the reins as head coach for the remainder of the season.
-Towards the end of the season Pailan managed to win two matches, one against Chirag United Club Kerala and another against HAL to finished the season in 13th place out of 14 teams but since they are a developmental team, Pailan were not relegated.
+In the summer of 2011 they changed the name to Pailan Arrows, after the All India Football Federation reached an agreement with Pailan Group to sponsor the team.
+With the deal, Pailan Arrows were relocated to Kolkata and the Salt Lake Stadium.
+On 13 August, head coach Desmond Bulpin was sacked due to his "style of football", while Sukhwinder Singh was signed to take over.
+They also lost many of the stars of the previous season, Lalrindika Ralte, Jeje Lalpekhlua, Manandeep Singh and Gurpreet Singh Sandhu.
+They again participated in the 2011 Indian Federation Cup, winning two matches and losing one, ending knocked out in the group stage.
+Pailan Arrows then began the next campaign against Mohun Bagan at the Salt Lake Stadium on 23 October 2011.
+They lost 1–3 after Lalrozama Fanai gave them the early lead.
+On 7 February 2012 Sukhwinder Singh resigned as coach of Pailan Arrows for personal reasons.
+Pailan had not won a single match in the I-League and had only managed eight draws in 17 matches.
+Assistant coach Sujit Chakravarty took over the team for the remainder of the season.
+Towards the end of the season Pailan managed to win two matches, one against Chirag United Club Kerala and another against HAL to finish the season in 13th place.

 2012–13 season

-After the disastrous season Pailan endured, the club and All India Football Federation signed Australian Arthur Papas as the new permanent head coach of the India U23 and Pailan Arrows on 24 May 2012.
-Papas came to the club after coaching his former club, Oakleigh Cannons FC, to the 2011 Victorian Premier League runners-up title.
+The All India Football Federation signed Australian Arthur Papas as the new head coach of the India U23 and Pailan Arrows on 24 May 2012.
+Papas came after coaching his former club Oakleigh Cannons FC to the 2011 Victorian Premier League runners-up title.

 Disbanding

-On 29 August 2013 it was announced that Pailan Arrows had been disbanded by the All India Football Federation as the club sponsors, Pailan Group, could not financially support the team.
+On 29 August 2013, it was announced that Pailan Arrows had been disbanded by the All India Football Federation as Pailan Group could not financially support the team.